xzyaoi/ml/content/docs/chapter-5.md

 ### What is AdaBoost?

-*A.* AdaBoost is the abbreviation of *Adaptive Boosting*.
+AdaBoost is the abbreviation of *Adaptive Boosting*.
 It is proposed by *Yoav Freund* and *Robert Schapire* in 1995.
 As it focuses on the classification problem, so we use this as an example.
 The AdaBoost method is a classifier consists of many *weak classifier*, and it aims to convert and combine these weak classifiers into a *strong classifier* and use this strong classifier to solve the classification problem.
 This process can be denoted as:

 $$ F(x)=\sum_{i=1}^n w _i f _i (x) $$